log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_huntresults_ts`

-Fetches the findings of a GRR hunt, processes them with plaso, and sends the results to Timesketch.
+Fetches the ersults of a GRR hunt, processes them with Plaso, and exports the results to Timesketch.

 **Details:**

 Download the results of a GRR hunt and process them.

 - Collect results of a hunt given its Hunt ID
-- Processes results with a local install of plaso
+- Processes results with a local install of Plaso
 - Exports processed items to a new Timesketch sketch

 Modules: `GRRHuntDownloader`, `LocalPlasoProcessor`, `TimesketchExporter`